KDE/kdewin-installer/readme.txt

     4 add mode for installing from local package directory
       Q: how to restore the categories ?
-      Q: May be by storing packages into category dirs
+      Q: May be by storing packages into category dirs 5 add support for relocatinng files in the root zip path
+       example: the depends package installs all files in the install root but all files should be located in bin dir

   2 command line installer
       1 add long command line options like operation mode --install, --erase, --list --query, ...